TERREMEMBER/znbase/docs/content/v1.3/api/ycql/expr_ocall.md

 showAsideToc: true
 ---

 An expression with operators is a compound expression that combines multiple expressions using builtin operators.
-The following sections discuss the supported operators in Yugabyte.
+The following sections discuss the supported operators in ZNbase.

 ## Nullary operations